DFE-Digital/check-an-early-years-qualification/tests/Dfe.EarlyYearsQualification.LoadTests/README.md

 …replacing `[Secret]` with a valid password for the challenge page in the test environment, and `[test-env-domain]` with the custom domain for the service in the test environment.

-If you want to run a full load test, ramping up to 80 users, replace `quick` with `load`, and it will pick up that scenario.
+If you want to run a load test, ramping up to 80 users, replace `quick` with `load`, and it will pick up that scenario.
+If you don't specify an `OPTIONS_SET`, then it will default to `quick`.

 If you want the output in JSON format in a file rather than in text format to the console, add `--env JSON_RESULT=yes` and the output report will be placed in `TestResults\k6-testResult.json`.